 Roman architecture and engineering feats are the most praised and copied around the world, both ancient and modern.
-Palaces built as a show of wealth and power by notable families, churches commissioned to leading architects to increase the prestige and authority of the clergy, as well as buildings aimed at the public service such as streets, bridges, and aqueducts make some of the most famous buildings in Rome and attest to the level of civilization the city has reached throughout the centuries.
+Palaces built as a show of wealth and power by notable families, churches commissioned to leading architects to increase the prestige and authority of the clergy, as well as buildings aimed at public services such as streets, bridges, and aqueducts make some of the most famous buildings in Rome and attest to the level of civilization the city has reached throughout the centuries.

 I have compiled this extensive but simple guide to the most important and scenic buildings of Rome so that I can guide you through its history and point out some worthy places many travelers go past without noticing.